jneug/typst-codelst/manual.typ

 ```]
 ]

-CODELST handles whitespace in the code to save space and view the code as intended (and indented), even if tabs are used.
+CODELST handles whitespace in the code to save space and display the code as intended (and indented), even if tabs are used.
 Unnecessary blank lines at the beginning and end will be removed, alongside superfluous indention:

 #example[````
 #sourcecode[```java